 Pool Safety TipsSeptember 28, 2017

-- Make sure your pool and/or spa has an effective barrier, such as a fence to help guard against unauthorized access.
+- Make sure your pool and/or spa has an effective barrier, such as a fence or net to help guard against unauthorized access.

 - Your pool or spa should have a barrier regardless of whether they are covered.